 Meeting Your Social Media Mark

-In the last few years alone, companies’ stances on issues of ESG (environmental, social and governance) are increasingly important.
-Businesses have had to jump in and become part of the online conversation out of necessity as well as responsibility and in doing so, their entire social media strategies are being publicly scrutinized.
+In the last few years alone, stances on ESG (environmental, social, and governance) issues have become increasingly important.
+Businesses have had to jump in and take part in online conversations out of necessity as well as responsibility and, in doing so, their entire social media strategies are being publicly scrutinized.

 The way people get information is changing.
-Facebook is the new phone book, and most millennials and Gen Z-ers are searching for the information they need or want on the internet: where to eat, where to shop, what to do on the weekend, how to learn more about their schools, classmates, and the trends affecting their lifestyle.
+Facebook is the new phone book, and most Millennials and Gen Z audiences are searching for the information they need or want on the internet: where to eat, where to shop, what to do on the weekend, how to learn more about their schools, classmates, and the trends affecting their lifestyle.

 If a brand spends quality time on its social media accounts with a clear, asserted identity and regularly updated and engaging posts that do more than sell, those brands will reach more people and become go-to sources of information.
 And, be better prepared to jump in and out of broader conversations as appropriate.